 The detailed message setup depends on the chosen channel.
 Please go to the dedicated tutorial to see how to configure the message:

-After you confirm distribution, manual messages will be sent with a 10-minute delay, whereas automatic distribution will be triggered every time a customer performs the required action.
+After you confirm the distribution, manual messages will be sent with a 10-minute delay, whereas automatic distributions will be triggered every time a customer performs the required action.

 You will be able to see all your distributions in the Distributions list and you can filter them by creation date and subject.